This article may contain compensated links. Please read disclaimer for more info.

 This applies to the European Union Member States, Andorra, the Holy See, Iceland, Liechtenstein, Monaco, Norway, San Marino, and Switzerland.

 If you are arriving from a country within the European space, you can enter France.
-You must comply with health regulations to enter France (fully vaccinated or negative PCR test carried out in the country of departure, and sworn declaration).
+You must comply with health regulations to enter France (fully vaccinated or negative PCR/Antigen test carried out less than 72 hours before departure).
 You are not required to self-isolate.

 4 June 2021 | From 9 June 2021, the Europeans who are vaccinated will be able to travel to France without any PCR negative test – Announced Jean-Baptiste Djebbari, the French Minister of Transportation, today in an interview on French TV.

 20 May 2021 | EU State Members reach a deal on the Health Pass for summer travel.
 After four rounds of negotiations, finally, there’s a deal on the Health Pass to facilitate travel through Europe.
 The Health Pass (a QR code on paper or smartphone) will show if a person has received a vaccine, has a recent negative test, or has immunity based on recovery.
 Thanks to this agreement, the European Parliament will be able to pass a law in the week from June 7 and for more than a dozen EU countries, including France, to test the system before a launch towards the end of June.

 The UE State Members must accept all the vaccines authorized by the European Medicines Agency (Pfizer-BioNTech, Moderna, AstraZeneca, and Johnson & Johnson), but they will be free to accept (or not) other vaccines (e.g. Sputnik, Sinopharm).

 This certificate scheme is separate from plans to open up the European Union to vaccinated non-EU visitors.